zibusisojnduna/Basic-Counter/README.md

 <img src="https://socialify.git.ci/zibusisojnduna/Basic-Counter/image?language=1&owner=1&name=1&stargazers=1&theme=Light" alt="Basic-Counter" width="640" height="320" />

+<h1>Basic Counter</h1>
+An attempt at using React for this first time.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.